harrychanhoyin95/ikea-hk-stock-checker/README.md

 ## Disclaimer

-This script is for educational purposes only.
-Please respect IKEA's terms of service and do not perform checks too frequently.
+This tool is for personal use only.
+Please be respectful of IKEA's website and terms of service.